Alan Jones (talkback host): Radio

-In 1985, Jones joined the Sydney AM radio station 2UE as the morning show host after long-time host John Laws left for 2GB.
+In 1985 Jones joined the Sydney AM radio station 2UE as the morning show host after long-time host John Laws left for 2GB.
 Laws returned to 2UE in 1988 to again host the morning show, so from March of that year Jones was moved to the breakfast slot from 5.30 am to 9.00 am.
 On changing to the breakfast show, Jones first adopted the program's long-time opening and closing theme music, "Gloria" by Laura Branigan.
-By the mid-1990s Jones' audience share in the Sydney market was up to 22%, giving him the largest radio audience in Sydney, and, including his transmissions into regional and interstate markets, possibly the largest radio audience in Australia.
+By the mid-1990s Jones's audience share in the Sydney market was up to 22%, giving him the largest radio audience in Sydney, and including his transmissions into regional and interstate markets, possibly the largest radio audience in Australia.

-Jones' program has remained little changed over time, as a mixture of opinion pieces, interviews, talkback, and commercial endorsements.
+Jones's program changed little over time, as a mixture of opinion pieces, interviews, talkback, and commercial endorsements.
 His on-air popularity has made him a highly paid and powerful media personality.
-Jones uses his program to advocate largely conservative views, and he has been described as one of the most influential broadcasters in Australia.
+Jones uses his program to advocate largely rightwing views, and he has been described as one of the most influential broadcasters in Australia.
 Throughout his time on radio Jones has frequently been referred to as a 'shock jock' due to the style of his presentation, although he personally rejects this term.

-In January 1993, the International Year of the World's Indigenous People, Jones described the choice of Aboriginal Australian Mandawuy Yunupingu as Australian of the Year as "ridiculous" and suggested Yunupingu had been granted the award because of his "colour or ... history".
-Later that year, prominent Aboriginal Australian Charles Perkins and Jones clashed in a live TV and radio debate.
+In January 1993 the International Year of the World's Indigenous People, Jones described the choice of Aboriginal Australian Mandawuy Yunupingu as Australian of the Year as "ridiculous" and suggested Yunupingu had been granted the award because of his "colour or ... history".
+Later that year prominent Aboriginal Australian Charles Perkins and Jones clashed in a live TV and radio debate.
 Jones said Australians are "getting no say when [Aboriginal people] say this is [their] nation; it's not, it's Australia's nation ...
 [Average Australians] are being asked to pay taxes to fund people who are seeking title to productive land to which they've made no contribution to its productivity".
 Perkins called Jones racist and a redneck and commented "You've sat on your white bum at 2UE in Sydney all your life so you wouldn't know what goes on out there".